Adirondack Rail Trail

 Where in Lake Placid can I park if I'm using the trail?

-You can park at the Lake Placid Train Station and Lake Placid-North Elba Historical Society.
+You can park at the Lake Placid Train Station and Lake Placid-North Elba Historical Society, as well as along Station Street.

 Is this trail accessible?